addisongrillo/Full-Stack-ToDo/README.md

-# README
+# Todo App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+We are building a Todo App together!
+At first we will use Rails, and later we will use a combination of Rails and React.

-* Ruby version
+### Ruby Version

+* 2.5 or greater

-* System dependencies
+### System dependencies

-* Configuration
+* sqlite3, which should already be on your machine

-* Database creation
+### Database creation

+* Not needed for as long as we are using sqlite3

-* Database initialization
+### Database initialization

+* Coming soon

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Coming soonish

+### Services

+* Coming later

-* Deployment instructions
+### Deployment instructions

+* Coming later

+### Collaboration

+* Work on a branch that corresponds with an issue filed on this repository, and has your name in it.
+(For example: `feature-1-andy-my-awesome-feature`).
+* Try to make one commit per logical unit of work.
+* Try to use descriptive commit messages.
+* Push your branch to GitHub and submit a pull request.
+* Say which issue the pull request [closes](https://help.github.com/articles/closing-issues-using-keywords/) in the body of your pull request.
+* Request a code review from one of this repository's [CODEOWNERS](https://github.com/orgs/wyncode/teams/codeowners/members).

+### Code Formatting

+* Tabs are really two spaces.
+* Each file should end with a newline.
-* ...
+* Use proper indentation.
+* Don't add or remove whitespace without a well thought-out reason.